tock/tock/doc/courses/rustconf/presentation/slides.md

   2. What is a `TakeCell`?
 When is a `TakeCell` preferable to a standard `Cell`?

-# Hands-on: Write and add a capsule to the kernel
+## Hands-on: Write and add a capsule to the kernel

+  1. Read the Hail boot sequence in `boards/hail/src/main.rs`

+  1. Create a new capsule that prints "Hello World" to the debug console every second.

+  2. Add your capsule to the boot sequence

+  3. Extend your capsule to sample the 9dof sensor

 # Part 3: User space